 - What broadband do I need for streaming?

 What does unlimited broadband mean?

-Whenever you use the internet – whether that’s accessing your email, watching a TV show on BBC iPlayer or streaming a movie on Netflix – you’re consuming data.
+Whenever you use the internet – whether that’s accessing your email, watching a TV show on BBC iPlayer or streaming a movie on Netflix or Amazon – you’re consuming data.